jasonmacduffie/isles-of-maga/breach.md

 For example, Ice Missile is its own spell.
 Spray spells deal close range damage in a spread-out area, and missile spells attack distant enemies.

-Deal Reason+Arcane vs. Health+Defense damage to a target enemy.
+Deal Reason+Arcane vs. Health+Defense damage to a target enemy, with a +1 bonus to the attacker roll.
 Apply elemental bonuses or penalties to both sides if relevant.

 ### Magic Missile

 Minimum Arcane skill: 2

+Mana cost: 0

 Deal Reason+Arcane vs. Health+Defense damage to a target enemy.